 Neuroimaging Data Sharing& Software

 NIACAL joins a national initiative to advance biomedical research through data sharing and online collaboration.
-To this end, we invite you to participate in our neuroimaging data sharing infrastructure outlined below.
-Visit our data portal tool to peruse what's available.
+To this end, we have created SchizConnect, a large-scale data sharing infrastuctue.
+We share our Northwestern University Schizophrenia Data and Software Tool (NUSDAST) data on SchizConnect.

 NUNDANorthwestern University Neuroimaging Data Archive (NUNDA)